 Mountain Biking TRAIL

 This mountain biking trail — the pride of Rancho Cacachilas — was designed by IMBA (International Mountain Biking Association) and built by our carefully trained crew.
-The result is an impressive and fun 9.1-kilometer (5.7-mile), single track trail that winds its way through the mountains, passing large boulders and oases of palm trees.
+The result is an impressive and fun 9.1-kilometer (5.7-mile), single track trail that winds its way through the mountains, passing large boulders and oases with palm trees.
 Feel the adrenaline as you descend serpent switchbacks and reward yourself with spectacular views of the mountains and sea.
 This is for riders with solid technical skills to navigate the challenging terrain.

 "... the rock work stands out as being some of the best I have seen in the world!" – Mountain Biking Expert & International Trail Specialist, September 2015